RenatoAlvR/AZ_Genomic_Defender_Project/README.md

-# Azdapod-Project
+# AZ-Genomic-Defender-Project
-Repository for the AI-powered genomics data-sets poisoning detector Azdapod
+Repository for the AI-powered genomics data-sets poisoning detector AZGenomicDefender